dheerajbalan/arpspoofer2/README.md

-Certainly!
-Below is the updated README.md file with your tool named "ARP Mirage":
 ARP Mirage

 Description

 ARP Mirage is a Python3-based ARP spoofing tool designed for educational and testing purposes.
 ARP (Address Resolution Protocol) spoofing is a technique where an attacker sends false ARP messages to a local network, allowing them to intercept or manipulate traffic between devices on the network.